kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-18-gulp-tutorial-1-intro-setup.markdown

 ## Jekyll

-You don’t need a [Jekyll](http://jekyllrb.com/) website to follow along, but if you want just follow along the installation process of Jekyll that is short and sweet:
+This tutorial uses [Jekyll](http://jekyllrb.com/) to build the HTML of the website.
+Creating a new Jekyll website is fast and easy:

 {% highlight sh %}
 $ gem install jekyll